 I start to stroke Butterfly’s hair to wake her.
 Normally I would say something in her ear, but I have no fucking voice.
 I kiss her hair and gently rouse her from her sleep.

 “Christian…?” she says, sleepily before opening her eyes.
 “Are you okay?” she asks, looking up at me.
 I nod and point to Nurse WHNI.
 Butterfly looks over at her and says, “Oh!
 I’m sorry!” and gently removes herself from my bed.

-When she’s gone, Butterfly climbs back in the bed with me and cradles my head in her chest.
+She makes quick work of taking and recording my vital signs and changing my IV bag.
+When she’s gone, Butterfly climbs back into bed with me and cradles my head in her chest.
 “I won’t be able to say this once you can talk, so I’m going to say this now while you can’t protest.”
 She’s running her fingers through my overgrown hair.
 Her hands feel so good on my scalp and I rest my head on her warm body.
 “I’m sorry, Christian.”
 No!
 I’m the asshole, here.
 I try to shake my head and she scolds me.
 “You’re going to listen to me.
 Do you understand?” she says, looking into my eyes.